- Oops!Something went wrong.Please try again later.

 Why Is Britney Opposed to Jamie Spears Acting as a Conservator?

-Recently, more information has come to light about Britney's strong opposition to her father returning to his role as conservator.
-In August 2020, People reported that she made a court filing to that effect, requesting that Montgomery continue permanently as conservator and that a "qualified corporate fiduciary" be appointed as conservator of her estate, rather than her father.
+In August 2020, People reported that Britney filed a brief opposing her father's role, requesting that Montgomery continue permanently as conservator and that a "qualified corporate fiduciary" be appointed as conservator of her estate, rather than her father.
 "We are now at a point where the conservatorship must be changed substantially in order to reflect the major changes in her current lifestyle and her stated wishes," her lawyer stated in the filing.

 In September 2020, Us Weekly reported that Britney requested the court case be open to the public, going against her father's wishes to keep it sealed.
 "Britney herself is vehemently opposed to this effort by her father to keep her legal struggle hidden away in the closet as a family secret," the filing said in part.
 It also acknowledged the #FreeBritney movement and suggested that Britney, at least in part, agrees.
 "Far from being a conspiracy theory or a 'joke' as James reportedly told the media, in large part this scrutiny [on social media] is a reasonable and even predictable result of James' aggressive use of the sealing procedure over the years to minimize the amount of meaningful information made available to the public.
 Whatever merits his strategy might have had years ago when Britney was trying to restart her career, at this point in her life when she is trying to regain some measure of personal autonomy, Britney welcomes and appreciates the informed support of her many fans."